wyattshapiro/nyc_311/README.md

 ## Goal

-Create a an automated ETL pipeline to prepare NYC 311 data for analysis.
+Create an automated ETL pipeline to analyze noise complaints and other service requests in NYC.

-Note: This is built as the Capstone Project for Udacity's Data Engineering Nanodegree.

 ### Problem

 As a transplant into New York City, noise is one thing I expected to hear a lot.
 But, not everyone seems to handle it well, including my downstairs neighbor who comes knocking after every step.
-I wanted to take a look into what blocks complain the most, about noise and otherwise.
-In addition, I wanted to explore weather as another dimension that could affect the type of complaints recieved (ex. if it's cold there could be an increase in 311 service requests for heating).
+I wanted to take a look into what NYC blocks complain the most, about noise and otherwise.
+In addition, I wanted to explore weather as another dimension that could affect the type of complaints received (ex. if it's cold there could be an increase in 311 service requests for heating).

 ### Solution

-In order to effectively gain insight from NYC 311 data, a data engineer needs to structure the data and load it into a database.
+In order to effectively gain insight into Noise Complaints and other non-emergency service requests in NYC, I turned to NYC Open Data 311.
+I needed to structure the data and load it into a database for later analysis.
 The proposed plan consists of a Python ETL pipeline with two stages:

 - Stage 1a: Extract raw 311 data from API
   - Query NYC Open Data 311 Endpoint